 Understand How The Alliance Can Help

 Learn the answers to the questions businesses are asking around self-funding to control health care costs, including how to control costs, budget for their expenses, and protect themselves from large or catastrophic claims.
+An explanation on how self-funding differs from fully-insured health benefit plans can be found here to help decide what’s right for your business.

 The Alliance can answer your questions: